Exact Recovery in the General Hypergraph Stochastic Block Model: Introduction

 \subsection{Main Contributions}

 The main contributions and key technical challenges of this work are summarized as follows. \begin{enumerate} \item We establish a phase transition for the general $d$-HSBM (see Theorems~\ref{thm:converse} and~\ref{thm:achievability}), apart from a small subset of $d$-HSBMs that contains communities whose so-called \emph{second-order degree profiles} are identical (to be specified in Section~\ref{sec:distance}).
 That is, there is a sharp threshold such that exact recovery is possible above the threshold, and impossible below the threshold.
 This threshold is represented in terms of a quantity which we term as the \emph{generalized Chernoff-Hellinger (GCH) divergence} between different communities, and is a generalization of the CH-divergence discovered in~\cite{abbe2015community} for the SBM.
 Our result also recovers the exact recovery criterions for the SBM~\cite{abbe2015exact,mossel2015consistency} and $d$-HSBM with two symmetric communities~\cite{kim2018stochastic} as special cases.
+The techniques for proving the fundamental limits are inspired by~\cite{abbe2015community}; however, dealing with hypergraphs requires us to carefully characterize different types of hyperedges that are induced by complicated community relations.